Last updated on April 29th, 2026 at 12:10 pm

 Lala Lajpat Rai (1865-1928)

-Lala Lajpat Rai was a prominent nationalist leader and a part of the famous trio known as “Lal-Bal-Pal” (along with Bal Gangadhar Tilak and Bipin Chandra Pal).
+Contribution: Lala Lajpat Rai was a prominent nationalist leader and a part of the famous trio known as “Lal-Bal-Pal” (along with Bal Gangadhar Tilak and Bipin Chandra Pal).
+He was a strong advocate for Indian self-rule and worked tirelessly to promote education and social reform.
+Rai was severely injured during a protest against the Simon Commission and later succumbed to his injuries, making him a martyr for the cause of Indian independence.

 Tryst with Destiny

-At midnight on August 14-15, 1947, India gained independence from British rule.
-Jawaharlal Nehru, India’s first Prime Minister, delivered his iconic speech “Tryst with Destiny” to the Indian Constituent Assembly.
+On the midnight of August 14-15, 1947, as India gained independence from British rule, Jawaharlal Nehru, India’s first Prime Minister, delivered his iconic speech “Tryst with Destiny” to the Indian Constituent Assembly.
+The speech marked the official birth of a free and sovereign India.

-His speech celebrated the long-awaited achievement of independence, recognizing the sacrifices made by countless freedom fighters.
-He emphasized that with freedom came great responsibilities and challenges.
+Nehru’s speech celebrated the long-awaited achievement of independence, recognizing the sacrifices made by countless freedom fighters.
+He emphasized that with freedom came great responsibilities and challenges, urging the nation to work together to build a just, democratic, and inclusive society.
+Nehru envisioned a future where India would thrive as a peaceful and progressive nation, committed to global cooperation.